 Gomer left home on several occasions to prostitute herself just as Israel was prostituting herself with pagan gods.
-Each time she left, her husband went out among the men and paid money to buy her back because he loved her and forgave her just as God forgave Israel and bought her back.
+Each time she left, her husband went out among the men and paid money to buy his wife back because he loved and forgave her just as God forgave Israel and accepted Israel back.

 That was Hosea's hard assignment, but He was obedient to God to marry a prostitute.
-Not only that but Hosea's two children's names represent God’s estrangement from Israel.
+Not only that, but Hosea's two children's names represent God’s estrangement from Israel.
 His daughter was name Lo-ruhamah, which means "not pitied."
 Hosea's son was named Lo-ammi, which means " not my people."
-Every time Hosea called his children by their names, he was reminded that his family was an object lesson of God's displeasure with the people of Israel for following false gods.
+Every time Hosea called his children by their names, he was reminded that his family was an object lesson of God's displeasure with the people of Israel because they followed false gods.

 Ezekiel's Hard Assignments

 Ezekiel's hard assignments included performing many object lessons to get the attention of Israel.
 The prophet was told to lie on his left side for 390 days to symbolize bearing the sins of the people.
 After that cycle was over, he was to lie on his right side for another 40 days, a day for each year of Israel's rebellion (Ezekiel 4:1-8).